ankit-gupta-git/portfolio-v1/README.md

 * Thanks to all the open-source projects that made this portfolio possible
 * Special thanks to the React and Vite communities for their excellent documentation
 * Inspired by modern web design trends and best practices

----

-Made with ❤️ by Ankit Kumar Gupta